Personal data backup: tar o cpio + gzip - p3p1 - 17-06-2015

 RE: Personal data backup: tar o cpio + gzip - venam - 18-06-2015

 (18-06-2015, 08:03 AM)p3p1 Wrote: But I tried to find an other solution from nixers more educated than me.
 However I have between 10GB and 20GB in my home dir, I think that I will use the tar o cpio solution for backup with rotation.
+I do a weekly backup of more than 100GB using rsync and it takes around 15min.

 Doing the whole compression/uncompression thing will take forever but if you prefer having rollbacks by date I can understand.